apache/openwhisk-deploy-kube/README.md

 To build custom docker images, you will need to be on a Linux machine.
 During the `wsk` cli build process it mounts a number of files from the host machine.
-Because of this, Golang determines that the `wsk` build architecture should be for MAC OS, but of course this is the wrong version when running later.
+Because of this, Golang determines that the `wsk` build architecture should be for macOS, but of course this is the wrong version when running later.
 It needs to be built for the Linux architecture.

 To use the script, it takes in 2 arguments: